 Step 1.
 Download and run CBackup on your computer, ready to sign up for an account and sign in with your CBackup account.

 Step 2.
-Go to the My Storage tab and click Add Cloud, you cloud click Google Drive and Add it.
+Go to the My Storage tab and click Add Clouds, you cloud click Google Drive and Add it.
 Then sign in to your Google Drive account, and allow CBackup to access the files.

 Step 3.
 Click the Backup PC to Public Cloud button under PC to Cloud Backup section in Backup tab.

 ✎Note: You can also go to Settings > Scheduled Backup to set daily/weekly/monthly or one time only to automatically back up your PC files to the cloud.
 And you could set up email notification about the cloud backup process and exclude or include the file types as you like with the File Filter.